iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 ### **_4.11) Phase - 3 Emergency proposals_**

 An emergency proposal must be implemented as a phase 3 vote event within the seven-day cooldown period of the vote decision it seeks to stop.
-Therefore, such an emergency proposal does not require passing phase 1 and only requires** 48 hours of phase 2 poll**.
+Therefore, such an emergency proposal does not require passing phase 1 and only requires **a Phase 2 poll**.

-If this poll reaches the required votes, the emergency proposal can be directly implemented as a phase 3 vote in Firefly.
+If this poll reaches the required votes (200 in favor in this case), the emergency proposal can be directly implemented as a phase 3 vote in Firefly.

 Two Forum moderators must check if an emergency proposal fulfills the Acceptance Requirements and approve and implement this proposal in phase 2.
 It is up to the emergency[ proposal submitter](#governance-proposal-submitter-phase-1-14) to inform the Shimmer community and urge them to look into the proposal and participate in the poll.